RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 ![My Galleries]()    // Add image of filled gallery

-The "my galleries" are viewed on the modul where the menu with type RSGallery2 is displyed.
+The "my galleries" are viewed on the modul where the menu with type RSGallery2 is displayed.
 Above the RSGallery2 search box the user can click on "My galleries" which will ...
-(1) Extra link: My galleries, right above the search-box.
+(1) Extra link: My galleries, right above the search box.

-Clicking on that link will show a page like in
-Figure 2.8, “My Galleries page for a user without any permissions”
+~~Clicking on that link will show a page like in Figure 2.8, “My Galleries page for a user without any permissions”
  [11] or in
-Figure 2.9, “My Galleries page for a user with all permissions” [12]
+Figure 2.9, “My Galleries page for a user with all permissions” [12]~~

-### Config of My galleries
+### Config of My Galleries
  ![My Galleries config](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/config.MyGalleries.png?raw=true)
  More in section configuration

-Figure 2.8.
-My Galleries page for a user without any permissions The differences in these two figures arise from the different permissions a user can have (see Section 3.5, “Permissions”
+~~Figure 2.8.
+My Galleries page for a user without any permissions The differences in these two figures arise from the different permissions a user can have (see Section 3.5, “Permissions”~~

- [29
+~~[29
 ]), e.g. Edit Permission, Edit State Permission (to publish or unpublish an item or gallery), Delete Permission and Create Permission for items and galleries.
 A user with none of these permissions can only see the items and galleries, but cannot publish, delete, edit or create items or galleries.
 That is reflected on the tabs My Images and My galleries by the grey icons for the items and galleries.
 That user will also not see the Add Image and Create